 On this page we’re going to introduce you to some of our favourite spots inland and along the beautiful Suffolk Coast, some of which are secluded, out-of-the-way places, with an air of mystery about them.

-When you visit Suffolk – like any tourist destination – you’ll obviously want to know what are the best places to see and things to do.
+When you visit Suffolk – like any tourist destination – you’ll obviously want to know about the best places to see and things to do.
 And as a motorhome driver you’ll also want to know if you can park!

-The good news is that the places we like best – and those we’re going to tell you about – are less touristy so you’ll probably be ok.
-Finding a place to park is all part of the fun, anyway!
+The good news is that most of the places we like best in Suffolk – and those we’re going to tell you about – are less touristy so you shouldn’t have a problem.

 Another thing is that some of the places we’ll mention are down single-lane roads.
-That’s the thing about Suffolk; there are lots of narrow B roads (called byroads) that sometimes turn into little more than dirt tracks with grass growing in the middle.
+That’s the thing about Suffolk; there are lots of narrow B roads (called byroads) criss-crossing the county that sometimes turn into little more than dirt tracks with grass growing in the middle.

 Otherwise, scroll through the list below.
-We’ve added more detailed stories to some of the places and will be adding others very soon!
+We’ve added more detailed stories to most of the places so just click the links for more info…

-A huge man-made reservoir just a few miles south of Ipswich along the A137 toward Manningtree, perfect for a long walk or cycle (it’s 8 miles all the way round).
-There’s a cafe, play area and new campsite – though we’ve not tried this one yet.
+A huge man-made reservoir just a few miles south of Ipswich.
+It is found along the A137 toward Manningtree.
+It is perfect for a long walk or cycle (it’s 8 miles all the way round).
+There’s a cafe, play area, and brand new campsite.

 Dunwich and Minsmere

-A great Suffolk seaside town with fantastic sandy beaches, Landguard Point with museum and fort, Felixstowe Docks – still the largest container port in the UK – and Old Felixstowe with great views out to sea.
-Good parking facilities for vans and it’s one of the first places we took Cree.
-And there are some wild camping spots too!
+A great Suffolk seaside town with fantastic sandy beaches, Also Landguard Point with museum and fort.
+Felixstowe Docks – still the largest container port in the UK – and Old Felixstowe with great views out to sea.

 This is more of a stop-by destination a few miles off the A12 and we stumbled upon it out of curiosity.
 There’s nothing else here for visitors apart from the abbey ruins but when we looked into its history we found that the abbey had connections with one of Suffolk’s most gruesome legends!

 Southwold is a seaside resort with an olde-worlde feel to it.
 There’s a really fun pier which houses some of Tim Hunkin’s whacky inventions, a sandy beach, lighthouse and great fish and chips!
-And you’ll find allocated motorhome parking (well, five spaces at least).
-That’s better than most towns we know of.
+And you’ll find allocated motorhome parking in the main car park close to the pier.
+Always a bonus!

 Read Seaside Nostalgia at Southwold and step back in time.

-If you feel inspired to visit some of these places but don’t have your own van yet, have you thought about hiring a camper?
-Before you do, make sure to check out all you need to know before you rent a van.
+If you feel inspired to visit some of our favourite Suffolk places but don’t have your own van yet, have you thought about hiring a camper?
+Before you do, make sure you check out all you need to know about motorhome rental.